aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/examine-presentation/_index.md

 ![Original document properties of the PowerPoint presentation](input_properties.png)

-This C# code shows you how to edit some presentation properties:
+This code example shows you how to edit some presentation properties:

 ```c#
 string fileName = "sample.pptx";